The English Riviera Town of Brixham

 For visitors staying in Torquay by far the best way to get to Brixham most of the year is by boat.
 Services operate from spring through to very late autumn and in the summer months there is always the possibility that passengers will get to see the dolphins that regularly visit the bay.
 On odd days when the boat services don't run or in the winter months buses regularly run to Brixham.

-To check availability/prices or to book our apartments and townhouse click here.
+To check availability/prices of all of our apartments and townhouse click here.

 Don't forget if you book direct with us you will get up to 14% off the standard rate offered by the online booking agents.